Google Translate Disclaimer

 Access to Agricultural Crown Land During Hunting Season

-Hunters can access pastures in Saskatchewan that were previously part of the Saskatchewan Pastures Program and pastureland formerly managed by the Prairie Farm Rehabilitation Administration.
+Hunters, including First Nation and Métis hunters exercising hunting rights, can access a number of community pastures across Saskatchewan (previously Saskatchewan Pastures Program (SPP) or the Prairie Farm Rehabilitation Administration (PFRA) pastures.
 For hunting on these lands, the general areas as described in the Saskatchewan Hunters and Trappers Guide remain unchanged.
 Generally, all are open to hunting as follows:

 • Wildlife Management Zones (WMZ) 1-47 – November 1